vives-project-xp/EducationalGame1/GameDocumentation/gameloop.md

 ## Tools
 We decided to use pygame to program our game.
 Going over our game idea we had a few option.
 As the game is a 2D game and is not live action we chose pygame.
 Python is in fact a slower language then for example the c/c++ language.
 In our game speed is not an important variable.
 We used VS code as text editor as it's the main tool we use throughout our educational career so far (https://code.visualstudio.com/download).
 Install python by following the following guide (start of the course: https://www.youtube.com/watch?v=XKHEtdqhLK8&t=178s)

+## Installation
+You can choose to either pull the entire repository, download the file with the button in our main readme file or via the website button

 ## Steps
 ### Step 1 - Initializing
 Firstly we created a basic pygame window by installing and initializing the libraries.
 This way we already had some kind of visual building block to rely and base our game on.